avmoore000/DeepSample/README.md

 	- Started testing ANN Learning Vector Quantization function
 	- Started generating samples using the updated FFT code, so the graphs will be correct.
 	- Enabled plotting for all existing algorithms.
+	- Updated the Developer Handbook to reflect current codebase.

 TO DO LIST